GavenDcosta/100dayscodingchallenge-/README.md

 Day 26: I took the year from the user and printed whether it is a leap year or not in the text area

 Day 27: I learned how to use  windows.history.back() in JS

+Day 28: I wrote a JS code which will take 2 numbers from the user and print the largest one in textarea